 Step 3: Aim your nozzle at the center of the flame, but stand at a safe distance!

 Step 4: Squeeze the handle.
 This move will force out the agent.
 Starting at the fire’s central location.

 Step 5: Sweep sideways until the fire is fully controlled.
 Pay close attention to the fire response.
 If it re-ignites, you can repeat this procedure.

 As you may have seen, using a fire extinguisher is simple.
 The procedure involved is straightforward and you should be able to easily accomplish this task.
 Nonetheless, it is always better to prevent an electrical fire than to treat one.
 Always get a qualified electrician to thoroughly inspect your home’s electrical system to safeguard against electrical fire.

-Gordon Powers always have a team of experts on hand and ready to dispatch to your location.
+Gordon Powers always have a team of experts on hand and ready to dispatch to your location in Sydney.
 Our nearest emergency 24-hour electrician can be contacted and directed to your site immediately for urgent matters.

 Grab a quick, free quote today over the phone contact the experts from Gordon Powers on (02) 9199 7409.
 We have qualified level 2 electricians and emergency electricians that are available 24 hours a day.